 You need to apply for financial aid every year.
-Financial Aid applications are available January 2nd of each year for the next academic year.
+Financial aid applications are available January 2 of each year for the next academic year.
 It is recommended that you apply early.
-Our priority filing deadline is March 2, 2006 for the 2006-2007 academic year.
+The first priority filing deadline was March 2, 2007, for the 2007-2008 academic year.
 The priority date is established to encourage early application for financial aid.
-Students who have missed the priority date may still apply as funds may still be available.
+Students who have missed the first priority date may still apply for the remaining funds available.